myeh/interfacelift-downloader/README.md

 # InterfaceLift Downloader

-This is a script to mass download wallpapers from [interfacelift.com][interfacelift]
+This is a script to rotate my windows desktop background randomly selected from [interfacelift.com][interfacelift] I use a cronjob to run this daily and enjoy a new desktop each day

 ### My fork

-Refactored the code using modern tools ([requests][requests], [BeautifulSoup][bs]), but kept the same logic as the [dmacpherson's original script][dmacpherson].
-The script now downloads wallpapers in a single session (instead of multiple ones), downloading wallpapers one after the other, without overloading interfacelift's website.
-My fork also addresses a bug where a wallpaper would be downloaded partially, causing a "pixelated" or non-viewable image.
+Refactored using [oryband's forked script][oryband].
+The script now downloads a random wallpaper and sets it to the desktop.

 ### Instructions

 - `git clone`
 - `pip install --requirement requirements.txt`
 - `python download.py`
-- PROFIT.
-Wallpapers will be downloaded to `wallpapers/` directory.
+- Enjoy.
+Wallpapers will be cached to `wallpapers/` directory.

 [image]: http://interfacelift.com/wallpaper/7yz4ma1/03489_fairfieldchurch_1280x720.jpg
 [dmacpherson]: https://github.com/dmacpherson/py-interfacelift-downloader/